mdbauer/my-site/content/publication/falling-stars.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "While theory predicts that the equilibrium real interest rate, $r^\\ast_t$, and the perceived trend in inflation, $\\pi^\\ast_t$, are fundamental determinants of the yield curve, macro-finance models generally treat them as constant.
-We show that accounting for time-varying macro trends is critical for understanding the empirical dynamics of U.S. Treasury yields and risk pricing.
-It fundamentally changes estimated risk premiums in long-term bond yields, leads to large gains in predictions of excess bond returns and long-range out-of-sample forecasts of interest rates, and captures a substantial share of interest rate variability at low frequencies." abstract_short = ""
+abstract = "Macro-finance theory implies that trend inflation and the equilibrium real interest rate are fundamental determinants of the yield curve.
+However, empirical models of the term structure of interest rates generally assume that these fundamentals are constant.
+We show that accounting for time variation in these underlying long-run trends is crucial for understanding the dynamics of Treasury yields and predicting excess bond returns.
+We introduce a new arbitrage-free model that captures the key role that long-run trends play for interest rates.
+The model also provides new, more plausible estimates of the term premium and accurate out-of-sample yield forecasts." abstract_short = ""

 # Featured image thumbnail (optional)